golang/vscode-go/docs/debugging.md

 In this mode the user must first manually start a [`dlv --headless`](https://github.com/go-delve/delve/tree/master/Documentation/api) server listening at `host:port` while specifying the target program to debug/test/exec or a process to attach to on the command-line.
 A [remote attach](#attach) configuration is then used to connect to the debugger with a running target.

 The [headless dlv server](https://github.com/go-delve/delve/tree/master/Documentation/api) can now be used with both `"debugAdapter": "legacy"` (default value) and `"debugAdapter": "dlv-dap"` (with Delve v1.7.3 or newer) as well as Delve's [command-line interface](https://github.com/go-delve/delve/tree/master/Documentation/cli) via `dlv connect`.
-The `--accept-multiclient` flag can be used to make this a multi-use server that persists on `Disconnect` from a client and allows repeated client connections.
+The `--accept-multiclient` flag makes this a multi-use server that persists on `Disconnect` from a client and allows repeated connections from any of the aforementioned clients.
+A combination of `--accept-multiclient --continue` flags can be used to resume process execution on start-up.
 Please see `dlv --help` and `dlv [command] --help` for dlv's command-line options.

 We encourage you to give the newly added `"debugAdapter": "dlv-dap"` support a try and to [let us know of any issues](https://github.com/golang/vscode-go/issues/new).
 If you need to use the `legacy` mode, pleasse also see the [legacy remote debugging](https://github.com/golang/vscode-go/blob/master/docs/debugging-legacy.md#remote-debugging) documentation.

 For example, start external headless server:
 ```
-dlv debug /path/to/program/ --headless --listen=:12345
+dlv debug /path/to/program/ --headless --listen=:12345 # also add as needed: --accept-multiclient --continue
 ```

 Connect to it with a remote attach configuration in your `launch.json`: